bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 _mm_shuffle_ps(a, a, _mm_shuffle!(0, 1, 2, 3))
 ```

 Which is saying move lane 0 to lane 3, lane 1 to lane 2, lane 2 to lane 1 and lane 3 to lane 0.
 Lane 3 is the left most lane and lane 0 is the rightmost, which seems backwards but I assume it's due to x86 being little endian.
-As you can see `_mm_shuffle_ps` takes two operands, so you can interleave lanes from two values into the result but I haven't found a use for that so far.
+As you can see `_mm_shuffle_ps` takes two operands, so you can interleave lanes from two values into the result but I haven't had a use for that so far.

 So given that, if we put some values into `hmin`: